Juicy Slow Cooker Turkey Meatballs in Marinara

 - Grate the onion using the large holes of a box grater over a large bowl.
 You should end up with about ¼ cup.

-- To the same bowl, add the nutritional yeast, garlic powder, and salt, stirring to combine.
+- To the same bowl, add the parmesan cheese, garlic powder, and salt, stirring to combine.
 Add the turkey and stir again, until all the ingredients are well incorporated.

 - Add the olive oil to the base of a 6-quart slow cooker, spreading it around until the bottom is well coated.

 - Using a small, 1.6-inch cookie scoop, scoop the turkey mixture into a single layer into the base of the slow cooker.
 Gentle scoop any remaining mixture on top, creating a second layer.
 If you don’t have a cookie scoop, you can use a large soup spoon instead.
-Ground turkey is very sticky, so trying to roll them into balls by hand will likely result in a mess, so use the scoop or spoon method for best results.
+You can also roll the ground turkey mixture into balls by hand, but it it's too sticky, use the scoop or spoon method.

 - Pour the marinara sauce over the meatballs.
 Do not stir.

-- Cover and cook on high for 4 hours or low for 6-8.
+- Cover and cook on high for 3-4 hours or low for5-6 or until the meatballs are cooked through and tender.
 Uncover and gently stir to separate the meatballs.

 - Serve over pasta, spaghetti squash, or with crusty bread, topped with fresh basil, parmesan (traditional or dairy-free), and red pepper flakes if desired.